ndrsf/vertx-hello-rest/Readme.md

 - Nice Kotlin data class handling
 - Nice encapsulation of REST functionality and business logic
 - Unit tests to test the exposed REST APIs
+- Config handling for bootstrapping and during execution

 ToDo:

-- Clean up what is a Verticle and what not...
-- Asynchronous request handling / use coroutines
+- Proper asynchronous request handling / use coroutines
 - Add an API versioning logic (MIME types and URL would be nice)
 - Maybe add a third way where OpenAPI documentation is created on the fly by annotations in the code
-- And maybe a fourth way with Jax RS :)
 - Dependency Injection (maybe, quite a hassle)
-- in memory DB with nice persistence - this should be a different project
+- in-memory DB with nice persistence

 Remarks: